iancynk/IOmatchbox/README.md

 # IOmatchbox
-Functions and examples to control Integrated Optics CW lasers through serial commands with Python.
+Functions and examples to control Integrated Optics CW lasers and standalone TECs through serial commands with Python.

 The official software can be found on the [Supplier Download Site](https://integratedoptics.com/downloads)

 Documentation is also available through the same website.
-The serial commands have been taken from the User Manual (*MB_IO_2.5_Continuous_Wave_Laser_Users_Manual.pdf*)
+The serial commands have been taken from the User Manual (*MB_IO_2.5_Continuous_Wave_Laser_Users_Manual.pdf*).

+There is no official documentation for the Stand-alone Air Cooled Heatsink with TEC (AM-H09/10/11).
+Thus I just used the commands of the laser as far as they worked.

 ## Requirements
 Needs `serial` and `pyserial` (both of them are needed for this to work somehow), best installed through: